Pastoral Act review

-Following the transfer of the Pastoral Land Management and Conservation Act 1989 to the Minister for Primary Industries and Regional Development, a review of the Act is being conducted by the State Government.
+Following the transfer of the Pastoral Land Management and Conservation Act 1989 to the Minister for Primary Industries and Regional Development, a review of the Act was conducted by the State Government in August 2019.

 Pastoral land in South Australia covers 410,000 square kilometres of the state, comprising 324 leases.
 The management, condition and use of pastoral lands is provided for in the Act.

-The review of the Act is being led by PIRSA and provides an opportunity to consider how the value of this significant portion of South Australia can be best realised.
+The review of the Act was led by PIRSA and provided an opportunity to consider how the value of this significant portion of South Australia can be best realised.

-This could include mixed uses, where a lease is used for multiple purposes, such as grazing, tourism and energy production, for example.
-Being flexible about land use will allow businesses to diversify to better manage income and risk and take advantage of opportunities as they arise, however this will need to be balanced with the necessity of maintaining the condition of the land for future generations.
-Reviewing the Act will help ensure the approach to pastoral land management meets industry and government priorities and facilitates industry growth and productivity, while ensuring we maintain land condition.
+An example of how the concept of mixed use may work on Pastoral rangelands is where a lease us used for multiple purposes such as grazing, tourism and energy production.
+Being flexible about land use will allow businesses to diversify to better manage income and risk and take advantage of opportunities as they arise.
+However, this will need to be balanced with the necessity of maintaining the condition of the land for future generations.